Azure/lza-oracle/terraform/bootstrap/data_guard/README.md

 <img src="images/vm_for_data_guard.png" />

-To deploy Oracle Data Guard on the VMs, you can use **data_guarde** module in this repo.
-The module is located on `terraform/bootstrap/data_guarde` directory.
+To deploy Oracle Data Guard on the VMs, you can use **data_guard** module in this repo.
+The module is located on `terraform/bootstrap/data_guard` directory.

 Before using this module, you have to create your own ssh key to deploy and connect virtual machines you will create.